gresrun/GHSidebarNav/README.md

 ----------------

  1. Copy the core components (GHSidebarViewController, GHSidebarSearchViewController and GHSidebarMenuCell) into your project.
- 1. Use GHAppDelegate as a template to integrate GHSidebarViewController into your main window in your project's AppDelegate.
+ 1. Use GHAppDelegate as a template to integrate GHSidebarViewController into your main window in your project's AppDelegate, sending your own headers, controllers and cellInfos.
- 1. Modify GHSidebarController to use your navigation items and images.
  1. Modify GHSidebarSearchViewController to use your web service to find search results.
  1. Modify the colors and appearance to match your color scheme.